Kang Sae-byeok: Appearances

 Kang Sae-byeok appears in the first season of Squid Game, attempting to seek an avenue for her mother to be brought from North Korea to South Korea through China while her brother remains in an orphanage.
 She is initially seen bumping into the protagonist Seong Gi-hun, pickpocketing him in the process.
 She ultimately accepts an invitation to join a game called Squid Game, where she meets Jang Deok-su, whom she worked with and who had a grudge with Sae-byeok, and Gi-hun, who learned of her pickpocketing and demands his money back.
 Sae-byeok survives the first game, Red Light Green Light; afterward, a vote is called to leave the game, and it is revealed that each person's death adds 100 million won to the prize pool, for a total of 45,600,000,000 won.
 Sae-byeok votes to stay in the game, but by a narrow majority, the result is to leave.
 She is left on a road tied up and blindfolded with Gi-hun, where she gets to untie herself, leaving Gi-hun still blindfolded and tied up.
 Gi-hun convinces her to untie his hands by swearing on his mother's life that he would forget the money she stole, only for him to break that vow, left with his legs tied.
 She visits her brother Cheol, who resents her for leaving him back at the orphanage.
 She promises to get him out of here and find their mother, going to a broker she had paid to locate their mother.
-He says that he will need more money to get her to China, prompting her to splash him with hot tea and threatening him with a knife, saying she will get him the money, She decides to return to the game when given the opportunity, as did the large majority of players from the previous games, covering her mouth so she doesn't get knocked out by the gas when picked up and managing to sneak her knife in.
+The broker says that he will need more money to get her to China.
+He complains about the difficult process, prompting her to splash him with hot tea and threatening him with a knife, leaving after saying she will get him the money.
+She decides to return to the game when given the opportunity, as did the large majority of players from the previous games, covering her mouth so she doesn't get knocked out by the gas when picked up and managing to sneak her knife in.